BartekR/bartekr.github.io_hugo/content/books/index.md

 One day I asked myself a question - how many books do I read during the year?
 I assume it's about 40, but wanted to check it.
 So for the year 2018, I started writing down the books I read.
 I published it on twitter, but some books took me quite some time to finish (like ~1000 pages "The Way Of Kings" by Brandon Sanderson), and I forgot the numbers.
 So - besides publishing on twitter, I began writing down right here.
 The dates (when I finished reading the book) start from #4 in 2018, as I started to pay attention to them.

+## 2021

+1. Pernille Ripp "Passionate Learners: How to Engage and Empower Your Students" (PL: "Uczyć (się) z pasją.
+Jak sprawić, by uczenie (się) było fascynującą podróżą")

 ## 2020

 1. Maja Lidia Kossakowska "Bramy Światłości, tom 1" (PL) 08.01.2020.